 What makes AMA different from other insurers?

-Our travel insurance provider, Orion Travel Insurance, is owned by AMA and CAA South Central Ontario.
+Our travel insurance provider, Orion Travel Insurance, is owned by AMA Travel and CAA South Central Ontario.
 Its mandate is to offer good coverage and great service—at a fair rate—to our members.

 We have a very low denial rate, no age limit, coverage for pre-existing conditions if stability criteria are met, multi-trip plans and more.
-Remember: AMA is always here to help you, plus Orion has medical personnel on staff to answer questions about your medical coverage.
+Remember: AMA Travel is always here to help you, plus Orion has medical personnel on staff to answer questions about your medical coverage.
 We want to ensure you’re as informed and protected as possible when travelling.